 1. Malted Grain or Malt Extract

 Beer is made when yeast consumes grain sugars.
 In its raw form, grain is full of complex carbohydrates.
-In order to convert it to simple sugars that will feed the yeast, it needs to be malted.
+In order to convert grain to simple sugars that will feed the yeast, it needs to be malted.
 There are two ways to get malt for homebrewing: malt extract or malted grains.

 Using malt extract skips the whole process of extracting wort from the malted grains.
 It comes either as dry malt extract, or a liquid malt extract.
 If you want to use a malt extract, then be sure to follow a recipe that uses the particular kind of malt extract that you bought.
 They are not easily interchangeable in a recipe.

-Here are the steps involved with malting grain:
+For anyone interested in a deep dive into homebrewing ingredients, here are the steps involved with malting grain:

 - The grain is sprouted until it has a rootlet that is equal to the size of the original grain.